-The AA Drink FBK Games is the Dutch athletics’ classic.
+The FBK Games is the Dutch athletics’ classic.
 It forms part of the IAAF World Challenge and Hengelo takes its turn on the list of competitions from Melbourne, Osaka, Rio de Janeiro, Madrid, Daegu, Moscow and Berlin.

 The event was named after Fanny Blankers-Koen, the best ever Dutch athlete.
 She won four gold medals at the 1948 Olympic Games and in 2000 was chosen as best athlete of the 20th Century by the international athletics’ federation.